ggeerraarrdd/lafs-dev/README.md

   What would otherwise exist as slowly disintegrating bits on a forgotten CD in a remote storage facility or as [fragmented snapshots](https://web.archive.org/web/20040827234527/http://www.rehearsal.uiuc.edu/projects/filmseries/) somewhere in the depths of the Internet Archive has been meticulously restored and recreated.

   All the content, design elements and information architecture are as they were.
-However, it's no longer basic or static but a dynamic web application with modern tooling such as Python, Flask and SQLite.
+But it's no longer a static website—it's now a dynamic web application with modern tooling such as Python, Flask and SQLite.
 It even has a data model to speak of.
-It's interesting to note that the original website predated almost all of the technology used.
+What's particularly interesting to note here is that the original website predated almost all of the technology used.

 * [**l-a-f-s.org**](https://l-a-f-s.org)